PalEON-Project/stepps-baconizing/Baconizing_paper.md

 Most modern age-modeling software provides for the use of only a single uncertainty model for age estimates, normally distributed (or Student's $t$) error.
 (Note, however, that age-depth models relying on radiocarbon dates can translate normal This is at odds with certain age constraints, such as the "modern" sample, which has an absolutely known age, or, in this study, the pre-settlement horizon which provides a fixed "older" date, but an uncertain younger boundary, and as such reflects a truncated distribution.
 Providing a broader range of uncertainty distributions could improve modelling of certain features used as chronological controls in age models.

 Another need is to allow these parameters to vary through time.
 This work has reinforced earlier findings [@goring2012deposition;@bennett2016interpretation;@webb1988rates] that  some sedimentation rate change through time, so prior estimates of sedimentation rate need similar flexilibility.
-The autocorrelation of accumulation rates (in Bacon, the memory parameter) may also change through time, as the sediment source changes, or, as a result of long term changes in precipitation variability evident in regional climate reconstructions [@cook2010megadroughts;@marlon2017climatic].
+The autocorrelation of accumulation rates (in Bacon, the memory parameter) may also change through time, as the sediment source changes, or, as a result of long term changes in precipitation variability evident in regional climate reconstructions [@cook2010megadroughts;@marlon2017climatic;@newby2014centennial].
 Currently, accomodating changes in any parameter through time requires the use of a zero-length hiatus in Bacon, and may be impossible with other software.
 Allowing time/depth varying parameters using priors drawn from (for example) Neotoma [@williams2017neotoma] or the Europrean Pollen Database [@brewer2016late] would provide significantly more control for chronology models.

 Another useful advance would be to develop software systems for more systematic exploration of age model settings and parameters and optimal parameter selection.
 Given the number of parameters required to fit models, and their interactions, it is only natural that, at times, changes in parameter values can have non-intuitive changes in model performance or fit.
 Changing memory parameters should increase or decrease the flexibility of models, but section thickness can also influence flexibility, and these may have interacting effects.
 By allowing users to pass vectors of values for parameters it may be possible to produce a parameter space of fits with a single call, from which the best-fit model may be selected.

 ## Process

 Sedimentation is a physical process that is driven by climatic factors, changes in sediment source, changes in basin size or shape, and autotrophic effects.
 Artifacts in the modeling of sedimentation rates may be affected by the process of coring (e.g. as a result of compaction during coring) and in generating composite cores when multiple drives are used to collect a complete sedimentary sequence (e.g. with gaps between cores or differences between cores in sedimentation rates).
 Information relating the way multiple drives are spliced is rarely included in data records, but can introduce depth uncertainty in the composite core.
 Most of this information about core splicing is lost during publication.
-Work on fit assessment is being undertaken with Corelyzer [ref] and independently within the ODP program [ref], but this information is not yet being introduced into age-depth modelling software.
+Work on fit assessment is being undertaken with CoreWall [http://www.corewall.org]() and independently within the ODP program (CLIP: [http://www.ldeo.columbia.edu/BRG/ODP/ODP/CLIP/clip.html]()), but this information is not yet being introduced into age-depth modelling software.

 External influences on sedimentation rate may appear in secondary proxies, for example, grain size [ref] or taxonomic composition in peat sequences [ref].
 Currently there is no ability to use this physical sedimentological data to constrain age model accumulation or flexibility, e.g. by placing a high prior likelihood of changed sedimentation rate at an observed shift from Pleistocene mineralogenic silts to Holocene gyttjas.
 Providing these secondary controls would add additional complexity to age models, but could improve overall model fit, particularly as XRF and other associated measurements from core logs become more commonplace and accessible.